-Risks assessments identify potential hazards and their consequences.
-Companies use these to try to reduce business risks, create disaster recovery plans, and also purchase insurance for what they cannot completely control.
+Business-risk assessments identify potential hazards and their consequences.
+Companies of all sizes use them to try to reduce business risks, create disaster recovery plans, and also purchase insurance for what they cannot completely control.
+Small businesses have an especially pressing need for these assessments.
 According to the U.S. Small Business Administration, about a quarter of small businesses never recover after a disaster.
 Vulnerable companies need to identify potential problems in order to make plans to eliminate or cope with them.
 Of course, businesses also use this information to cover any risks that can't be completely controlled with proper insurance.

 How to Create a Simple Risk Assessment for a Small Business

 According to Ready.gov, risk assessments spot potential problems, but a business-impact analysis identifies how these problems might affect a particular business.
 Since these two tasks go hand-in-hand, it is useful to describe them together.
 These are the three steps of a risk assessment and business impact analysis:

 - Identify Hazards: This step consists of simply listing which business risks a particular company might face.
 These could include acts of nature, fires, mechanical breakdowns, and even cyber attacks.

 - Identify assets that could be at risk: This step consists of identifying which business or external assets might be damaged by one of the hazards listed above.
 Some common examples are employees, customers, buildings, a business's reputation, and the environment.

 - Analyze the impact: The last step consists of figuring out what sort of harm could be done to the company assets.
 For example, the company could lose money in a lawsuit if a person gets injured; it could be fined for being out of compliance with regulations; or it might suffer a loss of customers after a cyber attack steals personal information from a sales database.